Lena Scissorhands

 Elena Cataraga (born 22 November 1986), known professionally as Lena Scissorhands, is a Moldovan heavy metal singer and songwriter, who now resides in the USA.
 She is the lead singer and one of the founding members of the Moldovan metal band Infected Rain.
-She is also the vocalist of the American alternative metal band Death Dealer Union.
+She is also the former vocalist of the American alternative metal band Death Dealer Union.

 Early life

 Cataraga was born on 22 November 1986 in Chișinău.
 As the eldest of three siblings, she grew up in poor circumstances, forcing her to find work at a very young age.
 Her mother worked as medical assistant.
 Her father is of Armenian descent, and Lena grew up in a Russian-speaking family in Telecentru sector of Chișinău.
 Cataraga attended a Romanian-language school in Chișinău, and at the age of 13, she became interested in alternative music.
 Fascinated by hard riffs and aggressive vocals, she discovered her love for metal music at the age of 14.
 She later worked as a makeup artist and trained as a hairstylist, giving her the nickname "Scissorhands".